Kamala (wrestler): World Wrestling Federation (1992–1993)

-Kamala returned to the WWF on May 9, 1992, with Lombardi reprising the Kim Chee character and Harvey Wippleman acting as his managers.
+Kamala returned to the WWF on May 9, 1992, with Lombardi reprising the Kim Chee character and Harvey Wippleman (whom he met in the USWA under the name "Downtown Bruno") acting as his managers.
 In June 1992, he unsuccessfully challenged Randy Savage for the WWF World Heavyweight Championship.
-Throughout mid-1992, he wrestled primarily in house shows, with his regular opponents including The Undertaker, Bret Hart, The Texas Tornado, and The Ultimate Warrior.
+Throughout mid-1992, he wrestled primarily in house shows, with his regular opponents including The Undertaker, Bret Hart, Texas Tornado, and Ultimate Warrior.
 Kamala lost to The Undertaker by disqualification at SummerSlam in August 1992.
 Kamala later claimed that he was paid $13,000 for the bout while The Undertaker was paid $500,000.
 Professional wrestling journalist Dave Meltzer questioned this claim, saying: "I'm not saying he's lying, but that's hard to believe [...] for there to be that big of a disparity wouldn't make any sense."
 In November 1992, Kamala lost to The Undertaker at Survivor Series in the first ever televised casket match.
 In January 1993, Kim Chee and Wippleman began mistreating Kamala, leading him to break away from them and align himself with Reverend Slick, turning face for the first time in his WWF career.

 Slick set out to humanize Kamala, leading to a series of skits in which he introduced him to activities such as ten-pin bowling.
 Kamala feuded with Kim Chee throughout early 1993.
 In March 1993, he began a series of matches with Bam Bam Bigelow.
 The two were scheduled to face one another at WrestleMania IX, but the match was canceled.
 In May 1993, Kamala lost a King of the Ring tournament qualifying match via countout to Mr. Hughes on an episode of WWF Wrestling Challenge.
 He went on to compete primarily at house shows until being released by the WWF that July.
 In December 1993, Kamala was announced as a participant in the 1994 Royal Rumble Match.
 During the bout the announcers noted that Virgil, as an alternate participant, had replaced him.